• Skip to primary navigation

 Puffy eyes vs. dark circles and eye bags

-Puffy eyes differ from dark circles in that they don’t necessarily involve discoloration of the skin – although it’s not uncommon to have both at the same time.
+Puffy eyes differ from dark circles in that they don’t necessarily involve discoloration of the skin – although it’s not uncommon to have both simultaneously.

-Bags under the eyes are typically a result of aging and genetics more than diet or allergies.
-As skin ages, the tissue around the eyes weaken and fat begins to migrate down the face.
-This creates the appearance of loose skin below the eyes.
+Bags under the eyes are typically a result of aging and genetics which is not the case for puffy eyes.
+As skin ages, the tissue around the eyes weaken and fat migrates downward resulting in loose skin below the eyes.

 Best Treatments for Puffy Eyes